mariosanchez/lemp-sf3-environment/README.md

 This is a general purpose environment for personal and academic projects that I want to share with any individual that find it useful for any personal or professional case or activity.
-Feel free to open an issue if you have any doubt or make a PR if you think that something is missing, wrong, ambiguous or you simply cant improve it.
+Feel free to open an issue if you have any doubt or make a PR if you think that something is missing, wrong, ambiguous or you simply cant improve it 😀